atr0s/ssm-lock/README.md

 Simple class to create a mutex using AWS SSM Parameter Store(https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) leveraging the fact that creating parameters is an atomic operation.

+# Requirements

+An execution role that allows creating/deleting SSM parameters

 # Example

 ```